Skip to main content

 Maundy Thursday: What Love Looks Like Around a Table

 There is something deeply moving about this meal.
 Jesus knows it is their last time together (for now), yet tenderness fills the table.
-Bread is broken, wine is shared, and each person is truly seen — a quiet slowing‑down that feels almost radical in our hurried world.
+Bread is broken, wine is shared, and each person is truly seen.
+It is a quiet slowing down that feels almost radical in our hurried world.

 Then comes the foot‑washing.
-Awkward then, awkward now — not exactly glamorous — yet Jesus does it anyway.
-It’s tenderness with sleeves rolled up: love that’s humble, practical, and willing to meet the parts of us we usually keep hidden inside our shoes and socks.
+Awkward then, awkward now, and not exactly glamorous.
+Yet Jesus does it anyway.
+It is tenderness with sleeves rolled up: love that is humble, practical, and willing to meet the parts of us we usually keep hidden inside our shoes and socks.

-In the bread and wine, we see promise and pain sitting side by side — a reminder that real care doesn’t vanish in difficult moments; it often becomes clearest there.
-We don’t need to see the world in any particular way to recognise that kind of courage.
+In the bread and wine, we see promise and pain sitting side by side, a reminder that real care does not vanish in difficult moments; it often becomes clearest there.
+We do not need to see the world in any particular way to recognise that kind of courage.

-As the meal ends, we can sense something of the weight this moment holds — even if we can’t fully grasp it.
+As the meal ends, we can sense something of the weight this moment holds, even if we cannot fully grasp it.
 Yet the story lingers on how present he remains with those around him.
-It invites us to pause too: to notice one another, to accept kindness, and to pass it on gently.
+It invites us to pause as well: to notice one another, to accept kindness, and to pass it on gently.

 #Easter #Part2